 Messrs.
-Driesse, Ayers, and Maffeo participate in the plan.
-Mr. Loranger's entitlement to severance pay and benefits upon termination from ITT Industries is set forth in his employment agreement described on pages 36 to 38.
+Driesse, Minnich and Maffeo participate in the plan.
+Mr. Loranger's entitlement to severance pay and benefits upon termination from ITT Industries is set forth in his employment agreement described on pages 41 to 43.
+Mr. Minnich participates in the Senior Executive Severance Pay Plan but will receive entitlement to severance pay and benefits upon termination as set forth in his employment agreement described on pages 43 to 45.